 The Sponsor also calculates the NAV per Share, which equals the NAV of the Trust divided by the number of Shares then outstanding.
-The Sponsor publishes the NAV and NAV per Share each business day as of 4:00 p.m., New York time, or as soon thereafter as practicable at the Trust's website at www.grayscale.com/crypto-products/grayscale-ethereum-trust.
+The Sponsor will publish the NAV and NAV per Share each business day as of 4:00 p.m., New York time, or as soon thereafter as practicable at the Trust's website at www.etfs.grayscale.com/eth.
 The contents of the website referred to above and any websites referred to herein are not incorporated into this filing.
 Further, our references to the URL for this website is intended to be an inactive textual reference only.
 See "Part I-Item 1.
-Business-Valuation of ETH and Determination of NAV" in the Annual Report for a more detailed description of how the Trust's NAV and NAV per Share are calculated.
+Business-Valuation of Ether and Determination of NAV" in the Annual Report for a more detailed description of how the Trust's NAV and NAV per Share are calculated.